ManuelSerranoR/Real-Time-Embedded-System-Maze-Solver/README.md

 **Observations:** In the algorithm, we have several mechanisms that help the car drive smooth and turn the appropriate degrees when necessary.
 First, we are filtering captured values from the sensors to make the reception more accurate.
 Also, when turning right, we are setting a mechanism that allows us to not stop turning until the desired degrees have been turned.

+**References:** Part of this project contains pieces of code from https://github.com/Aghosh993/EL6483_EmbeddedSystems.
+Specially, the HAL of the PWM, button and LEDs.